 The MSc in Banking and Finance is available to study one-year full-time, or two years part-time.

-You will take five compolsory modules in the first semester then two complusory modules, plus three electives in the second semester.
+You will take five compulsory modules in the first semester then two compulsory modules, plus three electives in the second semester.

 The pre-semester modules in maths and statistics take place in September.
 They are especially designed for students who want to review concepts such as statistical distributions and matrix algebra.

 Part-time study options often mean that the number of modules taken is reduced per semester, with the full modules required to complete the programme spread over two academic years.